 When participants are dosed at the site, they will receive study intervention directly from the investigator or designee, under medical supervision.
 The date and time of each dose administered in the clinic will be recorded in the source documents and recorded in the CRF.
 The dose of study intervention and study participant identification will be confirmed at the time of dosing by a member of the study site staff other than the person administering the study intervention.
-Study site personnel will ensure that the study intervention was ingested.
+Study site personnel will examine each participant's mouth to ensure that the study intervention was ingested.